 For any dog - or any animal, really - that you're going to buy/adopt/whatever in the future, think of the price in two parts.
 First, what costs went into the animal before they were yours, and then what you get after you buy it (warranty, breeder support, etc).

 - A healthy, stable puppy that has been individually matched to you and is prepared to easily transition to your home

 - 30 day free coverage with Trupanion pet insurance, beginning the day you pick up your puppy with no wait times - although we do ask you to continue the insurance policy

 - Microchipping and registration of the microchip with AKC Companion Animal Recovery

 - 5-generation pedigree and our pedigree analysis evaluating the specific risk of the diseases and health issues facing Alaskan Malamutes

-- Collar, leash
+- Collar, leash and toys

 - A 100-page notebook filled with veterinary and care information tailored to your pup’s litter